 What is an ectopic pregnancy?

 A pregnancy that develops outside the uterus is called an ectopic pregnancy.
-This nearly always happens in a fallopian tube.
-So it’s often called a tubal pregnancy.
+It almost always happens in a fallopian tube.
+Because of this, it’s often called a tubal pregnancy.
 In rare cases, an ectopic pregnancy will happen in an ovary, in the cervix, or the belly (abdomen).

 What causes an ectopic pregnancy?